Troubleshooting Linux Time Synchronization with NTP

 Other Clients

 The last category is the other clients.
 When using virtualized systems this option might be used.
-A toolkit like the VMware tools is then installed on the client, which will do system householding in the background.
-It will exchange data with the host system to ensure things are in sync, including its time.
+Usually there are guest tools available, which is installed on the client system itself.
+It will do system householding in the background and exchange data with the host system, such as the time.

 As with most software, things can go wrong.
 Many of us rarely check if our time sources are properly configured and still work correctly.
 We just assume the time is correct and the system does the synchronization correctly, right?
 Especially when using a NTP daemon, things can go wrong.
 Its configuration needs to be set-up correctly, and checked regularly.
 If not, sooner or later, time will skew and result in being a few minutes off.